I had a P.E teacher in high school who was a real hard-ass.

 Here's the thing though: It's never good when your thoughts linger too long in that uncertain space that exists between two choices.

-Ambition without a personally meaningful outlet eventually hollows you out, turning into restlessness and depression.
+Ambition without a personally meaningful outlet eventually hollows you out, turning into restlessness, depression, or distraction.

 Despite everything, I was still afraid of failure and the helplessness that follows it, still afraid of success and the expectations that come after.